FloskelSalomon/quapos/README.md

 The repository provides code for the analysis of light microscopy images with python and code for the analysis of electron microscopy images with matlab.

 ### Light Microscopy
 This folder contains the according notebooks to analyse S-opsin stained outer segments.

-The demo folder includes:
+- Folder `01-training-and-validation` contains different scripts which were used to train a random forest pixel classifier.
+- Folder `02-feature-extraction` (subdivided into 01-wt, and 02-cpfl) contains different scripts which were used for the feature extraction from the LM images and their respective postprocessing.
+According notebooks generate different data tables and save them respectively in the folder measurements.
+- Folder `03-plots-and-statistics` and folder `04-microscopy-images` (subdivided into 01-wt, and 02-cpfl respectively) contain different scripts which were used to quantify measured features upon extraction and create the respective plots and images.
+According notebooks generate plots, heatmaps, and microscopy masks which are saved respectively under the folder plots-and-images.

 - `classifier.cl`: the trained supervised machine learning model to segment images into signal and background
 - `model-validation.ipynb`: example workflow how the model has been validated